Mohammad Safadi: Controversy

-The Guardian reported that Safadi involved in Al Yamama arms deal through an anonymous offshore company, Poseidon.
+The Guardian reported that Safadi was involved in Al Yamama arms deal through an anonymous offshore company, Poseidon.
 The company was allegedly used to transfer money to Safadi, who was working for Prince Turki bin Nasser, Saudi royal and an air force officer at that time.

+He was the subject of an investigation in the United Kingdom regarding his suspected involvement in arms trade, specifically in relation to international defense contracts.

+Concerns over his role in enabling Lebanese Hezbollah militia groups' operations were also raised by investigations and accusations made against him while he was Minister of Transportation.